JRodger3008/Python-Essentials/README.md

-# Python-Essentials
-## Projects I've worked on for the Python Essentials Course (Cisco/NetAcad)
+# Projects I've worked on for the Python Essentials Course (Cisco/NetAcad)

 This repository contains a collection of Python programs I created while working through the Python Essentials course offered by Cisco/NetAcad.